 GT 211.
 Introduction to Social Work.3 Credits.

 This course provides students with an introduction to social work profession, including its historical roots, its fundamental principles and its areas of practice.
-The course provides an overview of social work methods, skills, values, ethics and the social service delivery system.
-Students develop an introductory understanding of how psychological and social theories influence social work practice with individuals, groups and communities.
+The course provides an overview of social work methods, skills, values, ethics and the social service delivery system, utilizing the Council of Social Work Education (CSWE) core competencies for social work education, and the National Association of Social Work (NASW) code of ethics.
+Attention is given to populations vulnerable to poverty, social, economic, racial, and environmental injustice, fostering awareness and understanding of systemic barriers and inequalities.
+By the end of the course, students will develop an introductory understanding of how social theories inform social work practice, empowering them to work with individuals, groups, and communities in a holistic manner.

 Prerequisites: None